FelixGruen/tensorflow-u-net/readme.md

 ## Installation

-Just clone the repository into the directory of your choice.
+Simply clone the repository into the directory of your choice.
 Make sure the dpp library is available in your Python path.
 If it is not, you can use

     export PYTHONPATH=$PYTHONPATH:/path/to/the/data-processing-pipeline/